 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

-Kate Mills is making her presence in the NYC music scene felt with the the upcoming release of her debut EP, Little Bird.
-The record showcases the versatility of her smooth, buttery vocals and the well-crafted songs range from the soulful and sultry "Little Bird," to the fun, romantic single, "Cherry Tree" which makes the listener feel like they are on a stroll through Central Park on a Saturday afternoon.
+Kate Mills is making her presence in the NYC music scene felt with the the recent release of her debut EP, Little Bird.
+The record showcases the versatility of her smooth, buttery vocals and the well-crafted songs ranging from the soulful and sultry "Little Bird," to the fun, romantic single, "Cherry Tree" which makes the listener feel like they are on a stroll through Central Park on a Saturday afternoon.

 In the brief time leading up to the EP release, this social worker-turned-songwriter has gained a solid fan-base by performed at some of New York’s most famous music venues including The Bitter End, Rockwood Music Hall and Pianos.
 She has been interviewed on several local radio programs including “Mind Over Music” hosted by Cari Cole.
 In this short time Kate has earned two nominations in the 2013 JAM Awards, and landed multiple TV performances, such as "The Gimme Mo Show" hosted by “High School Musical’s” Monique Coleman.
 In the coming spring, two of Kate's songs can be heard in the feature film "Hits," written and directed by David Cross of "Arrested Development"

 Kate, who has been performing in front of audiences since she was 9, is no stranger to the stage.
 As a pre-teen, her voice carried her to multiple musical theater opportunities from performances with Debbie Gibson at the Merriam Theater in Philadelphia, to the Philadelphia Thanksgiving Day Parade.
 Throughout her adolescence, Kate continued to develop her piano and vocal skills while writing original music and performing in local showcases.